Roasted Cauliflower and Farro Salad with Feta and Avocado

 1 avocado, sliced into thin strips

-4 handfuls leafy greens (spring greens, spinach or arugula are all good choices)
+4+ handfuls leafy greens (spring greens, spinach, arugula or baby kale are all good choices)

 To roast the cauliflower: Preheat the oven to 425 degrees Fahrenheit.
-Toss the cauliflower florets with olive oil, red pepper flakes and a light sprinkle of sea salt.
-Roast for 25 to 30 minutes on the middle rack, turning halfway, until the cauliflower is tender and golden on the edges.
+Toss the cauliflower florets with the olive oil, red pepper flakes and salt, and arrange it in an even layer across the pan.
+Roast for 25 to 35 minutes, tossing halfway, until the cauliflower is tender and deeply golden on the edges.

 To cook the farro: In a medium saucepan, combine the rinsed farro with at least three cups water (enough water to cover the farro by a couple of inches).
-Bring the water to a boil, then reduce heat to a gentle simmer, and cook until the farro is tender to the bite but still pleasantly chewy.
-(Pearled farro will take around 15 minutes, unprocessed farro will take 25 to 40 minutes.)
-Drain off the excess water and mix in two teaspoons of olive oil, the garlic and sea salt.
+Bring the water to a boil, then reduce the heat to a gentle simmer, and cook until the farro is tender to the bite but still pleasantly chewy.
+(Pearled farro will take around 15 minutes; unprocessed farro will take 25 to 40 minutes.)
+Drain off the excess water and mix in the olive oil, garlic and salt.
 Set aside.

 In a large serving bowl, toss together the roasted cauliflower, cooked farro, olives, sun-dried tomatoes, feta and lemon juice.
 Taste and season with additional salt and pepper if necessary.

-Divide the avocado and greens among four salad plates.
+Divide the avocado and greens between four dinner plates.
 Top with a generous amount of the cauliflower and farro salad.
 Finish the plates with an extra squeeze of lemon juice or drizzle of olive oil, if desired.
-Serve.
+Serve promptly.

 Recipe inspired by George’s at the Cove in La Jolla.
-Recipes consulted in the making of this recipe: my Greek farro and chickpea salad with herbed yogurt and my curried coconut quinoa with roasted cauliflower and greens.
-You might also enjoy my Greek salad with broccoli and farro.
-Recipe yields 4 generous servings of salad.
 Storage suggestions: Leftovers should keep well for several days.
 Store greens separately and slice the avocado just before serving.
 Change it up: If you can’t find farro, spelt berries or wheat berries would be great substitutions.
 You might have to cook those grains longer.
-Gluten-free eaters, I think this would be good with cooked short-grain brown rice or quinoa instead of farro.
-Make it vegan: Skip the feta for a vegan salad.

 ▸ Nutrition Information